MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-teams-chat.md

 ### Access the Teams settings

 1. In Customer Service Hub, go to **Service Management**, and in the site map, select **Service Management**.
 1. In **Collaboration**, select **Embedded chat using Teams**.
 1. On the **Microsoft Teams collaboration and chat** page, turn on the toggle for the following settings:

-   - **Turn on Microsoft Teams chats inside Dynamics 365 (preview)**
+   - **Turn on Microsoft Teams chats inside Dynamics 365**
    - **Use record title as the default chat name for linked chats**.

       > [!div class="mx-imgBorder"]
       > ![Enable the Microsoft Teams chat experience in Dynamics 365 Customer Service.](media/teams-chat-enable-cs.png "Enable the Microsoft Teams chat experience")

 1. Save the changes.<br>
-   The preview is now enabled for the Dynamics 365 Customer Service Hub, Customer Service workspace, and your custom apps (and also Field Service and Sales customer engagement apps, if you're using them).
+   Teams settings are now enabled for Dynamics 365 Customer Service Hub, Customer Service workspace, and your custom apps (and also Field Service and Sales customer engagement apps, if you're using them).
 You can open a record and verify if you’re able to view the chats and channels related to the record.

 ### Add the Teams chat settings page for specific multisession users